Get started - it's free!

 To remove a user's access, you need only clear their ACL rules or suspend their Tailscale account.
 This eliminates the risk of users silently retaining access long after they should have been deprovisioned.

-Use Your Existing Identity Provider
+Use Your Existing Identity Provider with Multi Factor Authentication

 Tailscale uses your existing identity provider for authentication.
-This ensures that all the constraints you’ve enabled on the authentication platform, such as mandatory 2FA, need to be met before users can access your network.
+This means that all the constraints you've enabled on the authentication platform, such as mandatory 2FA, need to be met before users can access your network.
 Tailscale natively supports Apple, Google, GitHub, Microsoft, Okta, and OneLogin logins, and this list can be extended with custom OIDC integrations.

 Furthermore, Tailscale lets you require reauthentication before SSH access is granted to a user.
 You can enable this capability using an option in your SSH ACLs.
 It can be mandated for every SSH invocation or after a specified time period elapses.